chris-guerra/txt-to-ebook-creator/README.md

 The next immediate steps should be:

-1. Enhance File Upload and Preview:
-   - Add syntax highlighting to the preview
-   - Implement proper file validation
-   - Add error handling for invalid files
-   - Add file size limits

-2. Improve Metadata Form:
+1. Improve Metadata Form:
    - Add validation for required fields
    - Implement real-time feedback
    - Add field-specific validation rules
    - Handle form state properly

+2. Enhance Cover Image Handling:
+   - Add image size validation
+   - Add format validation
+   - Implement image optimization
+   - Add error handling for invalid images

+### System Dependencies / Dependencias del Sistema

+The application requires some system-level dependencies:

+1. libmagic (for file type detection)
+   - On macOS: `brew install libmagic`
+   - Required for proper file type validation
+   - Used by python-magic package
+   - Ensures accurate MIME type detection

 Would you like to proceed with either of these areas?